VinAIResearch/RDUOT/readme.md

 We use `--epoch_start` (first epoch), `--epoch_end` (last epoch), `--epoch_jump` (number of epochs before the next evaluation) to specify the checkpoint saved at a particular epoch; and `--compute_fid` to calculate FID score.
 All other hyperparameters have the same meaning as in the training phase.

-We use the following commands to train our proposed model.
+We use the following commands to evaluate the models:

 #### CIFAR-10 perturbed by MNIST (3%) ####